 If you feel you are “addicted” to something like the use of drugs, alcohol, gambling, self-harming, sex, shopping, exercise, anger or something else – this may suggest that you struggle to find support through people whether friends, family, partners or yourself.
 Managing life stress and difficulties by taking drugs, using alcohol, gambling, anger, self-harm or obsessing about sex, shopping or exercise for example, are all signs of crisis, in which a person may be feeling hopeless, powerless to reach out for help and alone.
 Through addictive behaviour a person may feel depleted, empty, useless, helpless, guilty, or ashamed.
 Close friends, partners or family, may be impacted with lies, cheating, blaming, hiding, infidelity or violence.

-Click here for a free addiction counselling assessment.
+Click here for an addiction counselling assessment.

 Addiction Treatment in Brighton and Hove